Bischoff/wozmania/docs/subsystems.md

 ![Low-resolution mode](/docs/lores.png)

-Text mode is available in both an ANSI terminal and in the GUI interface.
+Text mode and low-resolution mode are available in both an ANSI terminal and in the GUI interface.
-Low-resolution mode is available in an ANSI terminal.
-Other combinations are under development.

 Note: there is also a 80-column text mode explained in the section about the 80 columns card below.

-### Using the Floppy Disks
+### The Floppy Disks

 WozMania emulates a floppy disk controller in slot 6.